-By P Thomson (Epping Forest Conservators) and J Adams (Friends of Epping
+P Thomson (Superintendent of Epping Forest) and J Adams (Chairman of By

-Invitation: Forest)
+Invitation: the Friends of Epping Forest)

-1. WEBCASTING INTRODUCTION
+75. WEBCASTING INTRODUCTION

 The Chairman reminded everyone present that the meeting would be broadcast live to the Internet and that the Council had adopted a protocol for the webcasting of its meetings.